xunleii/terraform-module-k3s/examples/hcloud-k3s/README.md

 Configuration in this directory creates a k3s cluster resources including network, subnet and instances.

-## Usage
+## Preparations

-To run this example you need to execute:

-make sure your SSH-Agent is running, and if not, start it and add your ssh-key:
+Make sure your SSH-Agent is running, and if not, start it and add your ssh-key:

 ```bash
 # example, with active ssh-agent